usamavf/react-hooks-concepts/README.md

 # react-hooks-concepts
-In this we have explained new concepts in react hooks. as In new react hooks now the component is functional not class based
+In this we have explained new concepts in react hooks. as In new react hooks now the component is functional and not class based

 # React-Hooks